Thermodynamic Definition of Life

 Release of the energy stored in Media-2 is destructive of Media-2.
 Storage of Free Energy and Media-1 as Media-2 and release of energy and media from Media-2 is less than 100% efficient and is also subject to noise.
 Waste heat and waste media is produced during both steps of the process.
 A continuous flow of free energy and media from the environment is required to drive the cycle.
 If the living organism survives, this process repeats over time.

 Overall, there is a net increase in entropy and the living organism accelerates the flow of energy through the media.
 Rate-1 and Rate-2 determine a living organism’s sense or measurement of time.
-In terms of human memory, see here, including discussion of memory reconsolidation.
+In terms of human memory, see here, discussing memory reconsolidation.
 If life is endemic in the Universe, it would effect our measurement of the temperature of the Universe.

 Known media include carbon-based nucleic acids suspended in liquid water.
 Nucleic acids have been identified on comets and other planets in our solar system.
 Spectral absorption by nucleic acids has been measured in interstellar dust clouds.